Skip to main content

 Getting the octez-evm-node binary

-The easiest way to get the octez-evm-node binary is to download the binaries distributed as part of its latest release (currently v0.1).
-More precisely, we provide static binaries for Linux systems (for amd64 and arm64 architectures).
+The easiest way to get the octez-evm-node binary is to download the binaries distributed as part of its latest release from https://gitlab.com/tezos/tezos/-/releases.
+The release page provides static binaries for Linux systems (for amd64 and arm64 architectures).

-As an alternative, you can use the minimal Docker image tezos/tezos-bare:octez-evm-node-v0.1, which contains the correct version of the binary.
+As an alternative, you can use the minimal Docker image tezos/tezos-bare with a tag that includes octez-evm-node.
+These images contain the correct version of the binary.

 Initializing the data directory